PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/2-concepts/README.md

 ### Flat-Fee

-Each plan has its own price point and contains a set of feature that do not change.
+Each plan has its own price point and contains a set of features that do not change.

 | Plan  | Price |
 | ----- | ----- |